sydasif/python-book/docs/source/01_introduction/02_install.md

 # [What is Python?](https://www.python.org/about/gettingstarted/)

-Python is a clear, powerful and General Purpose object-oriented programming language, comparable to Perl, Ruby, Scheme, or Java.
+Python is a clear, powerful and General Purpose object-oriented programming language.
 The distinctive feature of Python is that it is an interpreted language.
 The Python `IDLE` (Integrated Development Environment) executes instructions one line at a time from top to bottom and left to right.

 ## Some of Python's Features

-Let us now see various features of Python that make it so powerful and popular:
+Some various features of Python that make it so powerful and popular:

 ### Easy